 The CONTAINER BAR was Bridget Dunlap’s creation, a pioneer of the Rainey Street bar scene (Lustre Pearl, Clive Bar, Bar 96).
 This three-years-in-the-making nightlife spot was painstakingly created out of stacked shipyard containers.
 The industrial-chic result casts a jagged, modern profile and offers a playful, colorful space with event-friendly courtyard and patio areas for DJs and other acts – with a bar for eclectic cocktails.

-JAVELINA on Rainey Street is “Perfect for a late lunch and a pint”, this “laid-back” Rainey Street bar is set apart from its bungalow-occupying brethren by its in-house kitchen, which serves “solid burgers” and other Texas-centric offerings, mostly for meat eaters; come late afternoon, the outdoor patio is the place to enjoy an “interesting cocktail” or “delicious” draft beer.
+JAVELINA is “Perfect for a late lunch and a pint”, this “laid-back” Rainey Street bar is set apart from its bungalow-occupying brethren by its in-house kitchen, which serves “solid burgers” and other Texas-centric offerings, mostly for meat eaters; come late afternoon, the outdoor patio is the place to enjoy an “interesting cocktail” or “delicious” draft beer.